Skip to main content

 Tangled titles often go hand in hand with a variety of problems including keeping up with payments for the mortgage, property tax, or utilities, such as when the family had relied on the deceased’s income or where payment obligations are missed immediately prior to and after the homeowner’s death.
 The tangled title may prevent a successor homeowner from obtaining a mortgage modification, assuming a mortgage, or even obtaining information from the mortgage servicer.
 Property tax bills may skyrocket if the homestead exemption is removed and heirs are not able to obtain the exemption in their name.
 Other times, much-needed natural disaster assistance may be stymied without proof of ownership of the home.

-Housing Toolbox Home
+Housing Practice Suite Home

 Image